THE SCIENCE, BELIEF, AND MAGIC

 BEHIND LIVING FOREVER

 What have we not done to live forever?
-My new book weaves together religion, science, and mythology in an exploration of the most universal of human obsessions: immortality.
+Adam Leith Gollner’s new book weaves together religion, science, and mythology in an exploration of the most universal of human obsessions: immortality.

-For the past five years, I’ve been interviewing those whose lives are shaped by a belief in eternal life—everyone from a Jesuit priest on his deathbed to anti-aging researchers at Harvard, from Buddhist nuns to physical immortalists.
-I journeyed to David Copperfield’s archipelago in the Bahamas, where the magician claims to have found “a liquid that reverses genes.”
-I visited a cryonics facility; soaked in the transformative waters at the Esalen Institute; and attended a costume party set in the year 2068 with a group of radical life-extensionists.
-I also went to St. Augustine, Florida, where Ponce de Leon is thought to have sought the fountain of youth.
+The Book of Immortality explores the myriad ways human lives are shaped by a belief in eternal life, whether it be a Jesuit priest on his deathbed or anti-aging researchers at Harvard or physical immortalists who want to cure death itself.
+In this riveting narrative, Adam Leith Gollner journeys to David Copperfield’s archipelago in the Bahamas, where the magician claims to have found “a liquid that reverses genes.”
+He visits a cryonics facility; speaks to cutting-edge biomedical specialists; and attends a costume party set in the year 2068 with a group of radical life-extensionists.
+He also travels to St. Augustine, Florida, where Ponce de Leon is thought to have sought the fountain of youth.
 How did longevity science evolve from its alchemical beginnings to modern-day genetic interventions?
-Why is eternal life symoblically linked to water?
-Interlaced throughout is a meditation on the nature of belief, showing how every story we tell about immortality is a story about the meaning of death.
+Interlaced throughout this critically-acclaimed narrative is a meditation on the all-too-human nature of belief.
+At its core, The Book of Immortality reveals how every story we tell about immortality is a story about the meaning of death.

 Discover, GQ, Parade, Reader’s Digest, WSJ, The Boston Globe, Toronto Star, Globe and Mail, etx